varun-hulk-sharma/ABC-Fashion-Co/README.md

 Solution Details
 *****************
+Step 1 - Org Setup
+An Enterprise Edition org was used for the implementation so that additional users can be created and the solution can be logged into and reviewed later as required by the assignment.

-Step 1 - To meet the requirement that the sales associate should only be presented with the four basic fields during creation, I implemented a custom Screen Flow launched from a custom New Retail Customer button.
+Step 2 – Sales Associate Creates a Person Account with Only Four Fields To meet the requirement that the sales associate should only be presented with the four basic fields during creation, I implemented a custom Screen Flow launched from a custom New Retail Customer button.

 The standard New experience was replaced with a custom entry point for retail customer creation.
 The Flow only requests only the 4 required fields and assigns the Retail_Customer Person Account record type before record creation.
 A success screen is displayed after creation and supports quick entry of additional customers